 The gravy helps add plenty of hydration to your cat’s diet, although some reviewers mention that it’s more of a sauce than a true gravy.
 This bulk pack is ideal if you’re looking to feed multiple cats or want to stock up on a complete and balanced food on a budget.

 5. Purina Felix Mixed Selection in Jelly Wet Cat Food

-The Purina Felix Mixed Selection in Jelly Wet Cat Food contains 40 pouches of tasty wet food, in four different flavors.
+The Purina Felix Mixed Selection in Jelly Wet Cat Food contains 40 pouches of tasty wet food in four flavors.
 Each pack includes 10 beef flavor pouches, 10 chicken, 10 tuna, and 10 salmon.
 Each variety contains complete and balanced nutrition for your cat, so you can rest easy knowing that they’re getting all the goodness they need.

 6. Lifelong Complete Jelly Cat Food

 The Lifelong Complete Cat Food pack contains 24 pouches in four flavors.
 These are chicken chunks in jelly, duck chunks in jelly, turkey chunks in jelly, and poultry chunks in jelly.
 All recipes were developed by a nutritionist and have been veterinarian-approved for providing all the nutrients that your cat needs.